 Where the proposed cohort for the new programme will include Tier 4 (non-EEA) students, Teams should ensure the student journey will comply with UKVI definitions of full time study.
-Further guidance can be provided by the UWS UKVI key contact, Fiona Andrews.
+Further guidance can be provided by colleagues in Marketing and Student Recruitment.